powsybl/powsybl-core/docs/user/itools/security-analysis.md

 </config>
 ```

-To learn more about contingencies or available `ContingenciesProvider` read this [documentation](../contingencies/index.md) page.
+To learn more about contingencies or available `ContingenciesProvider` read this [documentation](../../simulation/security/security.md#contingencies) page.

 To learn how to filter violations, read the [limit-violation-default-filter](../configuration/limit-violation-default-filter.md)
 module documentation page.

-To learn more about configuration files, read the [SecurityAnalysisParameters](../configuration/parameters/SecurityAnalysisParameters.md)
+To learn more about configuration files, read the [security analysis parameters](../../simulation/security/security.md#parameters)
 documentation page.